-I recently hit this error after moving an application from classic ASP.NET / .NET Framework hosting over to ASP.NET Core on IIS:
+I recently hit this error after migrating an application from classic ASP.NET (.NET Framework) to ASP.NET Core on IIS.

 HTTP Error 500.30 – ASP.NET Core app failed to start